Guthix/Jagex-Store-5/docs/Containers.md

 # Containers

+Containers are optionally encrypted and optionally compressed blocks of data.
 Containers are the smallest possible unit which can be read and written to the cache.
-Containers are optionally encrypted and optionally compressed blocks of data.
 The data can either represent a group (loaded from archive indexes) or archive settings (loaded from the master index).

-Containers can be encrypted with an XTEA block cipher.
-The cache also supports 3 different types of compressions: BZIP2, GZIP and LZMA.
-Encryption and compression are both optional.
-The compression type is encoded in the format.

 ![Container Encoding](images/Container.svg)

-The type of compression is indicated by an opcode with the following
-mapping:
+The first byte in a container is the the compression type opcode.
+The opcode represents what compression is used to compress the data.
+There are 4 possible compression types supported:

 | Opcode | Compression |
 |--------|-------------|